Free fermions with dephasing and boundary driving: Bethe Ansatz results: Introduction

-Finally, a band containing $\sim L$ real energies is present.
+Finally, a band containing $\sim L$ real eigenvalues is present.
 A similar band is present for periodic boundary conditions (see Ref.~\cite{esposito2005emergence} and Ref.~\cite{eisler2011crossover}), where it is responsible for diffusive dynamics at long times.
 For this reason we dub it diffusive band.
-The energies with the largest real parts, and the gap of ${\mathcal L}^{\scriptscriptstyle(2)}$, are in the diffusive band.
+The eigenvalues with the largest real parts, and the gap of ${\mathcal L}^{\scriptscriptstyle(2)}$, are in the diffusive band.
 The diffusive band correspond to so-called string solutions of the Bethe equations, which in the large $L$ limit can be treated within the framework of the string hypothesis~\cite{essler2005the}.
-For instance, this allows us to derive the Liouvillian gap analytically as $|\Delta L^{\scriptscriptstyle(2)}|=-2\pi^2/(\gamma L^2)+\beta/L^3+{\mathcal O}(L^{-4})$, where the constant $\beta$ depends both on $\gamma$ and $\gamma^-$.
-The number of energies in the diffusive band depends on $\gamma,\gamma^-$.
-We show that in the large $L$ limit, i.e., in the regime of validity of the string hypothesis, there is a ``critical'' $\gamma_c=4$ above which the band contains the largest number of energies.
+For instance, this allows us to derive the Liouvillian gap analytically as $\Delta {\mathcal L}^{\scriptscriptstyle(2)}=-2\pi^2/(\gamma L^2)+\beta/L^3+{\mathcal O}(L^{-4})$, where the constant $\beta$, which we determine, depends both on $\gamma$ and $\gamma^-$.
+The number of eigenvalues in the diffusive band depends on $\gamma,\gamma^-$.
+We show that in the large $L$ limit, i.e., in the regime of validity of the string hypothesis, there is a ``critical'' $\gamma_c=4$ above which the band contains the largest number of eigenvalues.
 Upon lowering $\gamma$ the band gets progressively depleted.
-In the limit $L\to\infty$ the energies $\varepsilon$ in the diffusive band are such that $\varepsilon>\sqrt{\gamma^2-16}-\gamma$ for $\gamma>\gamma_c$.
+In the limit $L\to\infty$ the energy $\varepsilon$ in the diffusive band are such that $\varepsilon>\sqrt{\gamma^2-16}-\gamma$ for $\gamma>\gamma_c$.
 The number of levels depends on $\gamma^-$ as well.
 Precisely, for $\gamma>\gamma_c$ the band contains $L$ levels for $\gamma^-<\gamma^-_c=\exp(-\mathrm{arccosh}(\gamma/4))$.
-At larger $\gamma^-$, two of the energies detach from the diffusive band, and are pushed to lower energies upon increasing $\gamma^-$.
-The energy splitting between them is exponentially suppressed with $L$.
+At larger $\gamma^-$, two of the eigenvalues detach from the diffusive band, and are pushed to lower $\mathrm{Re}(\varepsilon)$ upon increasing $\gamma^-$.
+The splitting between them is exponentially suppressed with $L$.
 These eigenvalues correspond to edge modes of ${\mathcal L}^{\scriptscriptstyle(2)}$, and are reminiscent of the boundary-related eigenstates of the Hubbard chain with boundary magnetic fields~\cite{essler2005the}.

 The Bethe ansatz diagonalization of ${\mathcal L}^{\scriptscriptstyle(2)}$ allows, in principle, to obtain the full-time dynamics of $G_{x_1,x_2}(t)$.
 This is not straightforward because it requires to extract all the $L^2$ solutions of the Bethe equations.
 Still, in the long-time limit the dynamics of the correlator is determined by the diffusive band, which can be treated by using the string hypothesis.
 Here we provide compact expressions for the dynamics of the density profile starting from a fermion localized at an arbitrary site of the chain.
 This is the main ingredient to obtain the dynamics from an arbitrary initial density profile.
 At long times, but short enough that the boundaries can be neglected, the density profile exhibits the same diffusive scaling as for periodic boundary conditions.
 At long time the diffusive regime breaks down due to the boundary losses.